das-jishu/simplifying/README.md

 slide | array: Array,<br /> steps: number,<br /> direction?: string | Shifts array by n steps in the given direction.
 The default direction is left range | array: Array,<br /> start: number,<br /> end: number | Returns a subarray from start to end - 1
-jump | array: Array,<br /> steps: number | Returns a subarray jumping the steps mentioned
+jump | array: Array,<br /> steps: number | Returns a subarray jumping the steps mentioned isUnique | array: Array | Return true if all elements are unique in the array and false otherwise

 <br />